unfoldedcircle/integration-androidtv/README.md

 Button control and ON/OFF states are supported.
 Unfortunately media image and playing information are not retrievable.
 Source list is limited to a predefined list as retrieving a list of installed apps is not possible.

-This integration is included in the Remote Two firmware and no external service must be run to connect with Android TV devices.
+This integration is included in the Remote Two and Remote 3 firmware and no external service must be run to connect with Android TV devices.
 A standalone service can be used for development or connecting multiple devices.

 - [Requirements and setting](docs/settings.md).
 - Multiple Android TV devices are supported with version 0.5.0 and newer.